 Written by Stacey Kelleher.

-There has been a lot of talk recently about the potential health risks of phthalates.
-But if they’re dangerous, why are they in so many everyday products?
+There’s been a lot of recent conversation regarding the potential health risks of phthalates.
+But if there are potential dangers, why are they in so many everyday products?

 By learning more about what phthalates do – and the products that contain them – you can make better-informed decisions for you and your family.